Yoru-cyber/DollarData/README.md

     docker-compose up --build
     ```

+    **IMPORTANT** ⚠️ IF YOU DON'T HAVE A HOST NAME SET TO RESOLVE THE NGINX ADDRESS IT WILL NOT WORK !!!

+    *Go to [Proxy Details](#proxy-details) for more info.*

-    The web application will be accessible at `http://localhost:8000/`.
+    The web application will be accessible at `http://dollardata.local/`.

 2.  **Access the Web Interface:**